California Senate Bill 79: Areas and tiers of applicability

-Under AB 2097 (2022), parking mandates are prohibited statewide within 0.5 miles (0.8 km) of a major transit stop for most development projects, including SB 79-eligible projects in urban transit counties.
+Under AB 2097 (2022), parking mandates are prohibited statewide within 0.5 mi of a major transit stop for most development projects, including SB 79-eligible projects in urban transit counties.

 Tenant and disaster protections

 Azusa Downtown station (on the A Line of the Los Angeles Metro Rail system, photo taken September 2015), an example of a "Tier 2" station near which SB 79-eligible housing could potentially be built.

 For renters, SB 79 prevents demolishing rent-controlled buildings where renters have lived any time in the seven years prior to passage of the bill.
 Any demolitions of rent-controlled housing in favor of SB 79-eligible housing would require a minimum amount of assistance by the developer to existing tenants, including: